amustafa9/SeisWiz/README.md

 visualized along with the seismic in the background.

 ![image](figs/all_horizons.gif)

+# ✌ Tips and Tricks
+1. To visualize the full length of inline sections, move the crossline slider all the way to its maximum position.
+By scrolling the inline slider, you will now be looking at the entire width of the inlines.
+2. To visualize the full length of crossline sections, move the inline slider all the way to its lowest position.
+By scrolling the crossline slider, you will now be looking at the entire width of the crosslines.
+3. You can use the zoom function in matplotlib to analyze a window of interest (on either the sectional or time slice views) in more detail.
+   You can scroll through the volume keeping the zoom function on too.

 # 🔧 Issues
 If you run into any issues with installation or execution of the instructions above, please feel free to reach out to me